wayofnumbers/wayofnumbers.github.io/content/how-long-until-boston-dynamics-robot-can-be-a-kungfu-master.md

 Title: How Long Until Boston Dynamics Robot Can Be a KungFu Master?
+Subtitle: React to Boston Dynamics new ‘More Parkour Atlas’ Video
 Slug: how-long-until-boston-dynamics-robot-can-be-a-kungfu-master
 Date: 2019-09-24 20:00
 Category: Machine Learning